Researches

 Condensed matter physics are the fundamental characterizations of materials, that are important to model materials for numerical calculations.
 For WBG semiconductors, impact ionization (II) is known as one of the critical ones as II is the dominant mechanism on device breakdown.
 II is expressed by impact ionization coefficient (IIC) that is the unique value on every semiconductor.
 For Ga2O3, its hole IIC had not known, and our researches determined its hole IIC on different crystal orientations.
 IIC values are useful to predict device operations to avoid electrical malfunctions.

-Designs of ultrashort-gate transistors
+Designs of ultrashort-gate transistors: More Moore

-Analog LSIs
+Analog LSI

 Developments of more-than Moore analog LSIs

 Analog LSIs are widely implemented especially for Internet of Things (IoT) applications that processes environment conditions.
 IoT needs new on-chip devices to achieve this function, such as self power sources, environment sensors, wireless communicators.
-Our researches have proposed several such devices of high-performance on-chip photovoltaic cells, new sensors of optical and mechanical environments.
+My researches have proposed several such devices of high-performance on-chip photovoltaic cells, new sensors of optical and mechanical environments.

 Silicon Photonics